-Agricultural uses are by lowa State Code exempt from most local regulations, and the State Legislature has a recent history of weakening local control over any agricultural land uses.
+Agricultural uses are by lowa State Code exempt from most local regulations.
 The general intent is continued preservation of agricultural uses.

 GENERAL GOALS:

 Land use management must protect the sustainability of agriculture in the area.
 Matters relating to soil, erosion, air quality, surface and subsurface water quality, climate change, environmental resources and habitat, and incompatible uses such as residential development and non-agricultural industrial-commercial uses must be considered.